-It is perhaps one of the great paradoxes of our age, that in a time when modern dentistry allows dental practitioners to do more than ever before for their patients there is also increasing evidence that dental practitioners feel burnt out and disillusioned in ever greater numbers.
+It is perhaps one of the great paradoxes of our age that, in a time when modern dentistry allows dentists to do more than ever before for their patients, there is also increasing evidence that dentists feel burnt out and disillusioned in ever greater numbers.
 The literature is full of reports of increasing problems with health and wellbeing of healthcare professionals and how this leads to them leaving practice prematurely.

 The findings from many international studies confirm that dentistry is a highly stressful profession.
-There is a one-on-one relationship between the patient and the practitioner; this places pressure on the practitioner as the clinician who is faced with challenges that require independent decisions, unlike when working in a group or teams and thus dentistry is considered a "lone" profession.
+There is a one-onone relationship between the patient and the dentist; this places pressure on the dentist as the clinician who is faced with challenges that require independent decisions, unlike when working in a group or teams and thus dentistry is considered a "lone" profession.